 Best Foods To Store For Emergencies

-Dry staples are ideal for long-term storage and building up a large stockpile of emergency food for a family.
-These foods are not suitable for short-term emergencies because they need to be cooked and processed, and some of them take a lot of clean water to make ready to eat.
+Dry staples are ideal for long-term storage and a large stockpile of emergency food for a family.
+These foods are not suitable for short-term emergencies because they need to be cooked and processed, and some take a lot of clean water to make ready to eat.

 - white rice